bowdoincollege/noc-rpki/README.md

 Run the `genroa.sh` script to create the [RPKI] signing key, generate [ROA]s and sign them.
-By default, the script will use the [our ASN](https://bgp.he.net/AS22847) and a ROA name of "BOWDOIN", but these can be modified on the commandline.
-The script will first try to retrieve the organization keypair from 1Password.
+By default, the script will use the [our ASN](https://bgp.he.net/AS22847) and a ROA name of "BOWDOIN", but these can be modified on the command line.
+The script will first try to retrieve the organization key pair from 1Password.
 If not available, it will generate a new one and upload to 1Password as a new document in the Networking vault.